Analyzing CYBIN INC. (CYBN.NE) (CYBN) and Its Peers

 |2.45

-CYBIN INC. (CYBN.NE) presently has a consensus price target of $8.56, indicating a potential upside of 973.67%.
-As a group, “Holding & other investment offices” companies have a potential upside of 69.75%.
-Given CYBIN INC. (CYBN.NE)’s stronger consensus rating and higher probable upside, analysts plainly believe CYBIN INC. (CYBN.NE) is more favorable than its rivals.
+CYBIN INC. (CYBN.NE) presently has a consensus target price of $8.56, indicating a potential upside of 983.72%.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.55%.
+Given CYBIN INC. (CYBN.NE)’s stronger consensus rating and higher possible upside, analysts clearly believe CYBIN INC. (CYBN.NE) is more favorable than its rivals.

 Summary